rejetto/hfs/README.md

 ## Plug-ins

-To install a plugin you just copy its folder inside `plugins` folder.
+You can use the Admin-panel to manage your plugins and install new ones.

-Delete it to uninstall.
+Under the hood, installing a plugin just means copying its folder inside `plugins` folder.
+Deleting will uninstall it.

-HFS will ignore all folders with `-disabled` at the end of the name.
+HFS will ignore all plugin folders with `-disabled` at the end of the name.

 ## Why you should upgrade from HFS 2.x to 3